 The commutation losses, although small in relation to the total commutation energy, must be replaced in order to keep the commutation capacitor charged up to the proper voltage.
 These losses are replaced from the variable voltage DC link (P12 to N2) when it is near its maximum value.
-The amount of energy replaced, and thus the level of the commutation capacitor voltage, is determined by the firing point of the oncoming inverter SCR in the commutation losses are replaced from another source, the commutation power supply.
+The amount of energy replaced, and thus the level of the commutation capacitor voltage, is determined by the firing point of the oncoming inverter SCR in the commutation interval.
+As the DC link voltage is reduced to zero volts, the commutation losses are replaced from another source, the commutation power supply.